 Gallbladder inflammation is caused by gallbladder stones.
 In chronic gallbladder inflammation, the gallbladder cannot perform its functions.
 It causes gas and tension especially after the meal.
 In acute inflammation of the gallbladder, sudden, severe pain on the right upper part of the abdomen can spread to the right shoulder.
 The patient has fever, vomiting and nausea.

-The most effective treatment solution for gallbladder inflammation is surgical procedure.
+The most effective solution for gallbladder inflammation is surgical procedure.
 Medications intended to dissolve the gallbladder may require years of use.
-There is always the possibility of gall bladder regeneration when drug use is discontinued.
+It is always possible to reoccur gallbladder inflammation when drug use is discontinued.

 The healing process